fiskaltrust/rollout-doc/middleware/README.md

 - https://helipad.fiskaltrust.cloud/version (to download the CashBox and upload the receipt data).
 - https://packages.fiskaltrust.cloud/version (to download the required software packages)
 - https://dc.services.visualstudio.com (for error reporting of cashbox related issues, a full list of current IP addresses can be found [here](https://docs.microsoft.com/azure/azure-monitor/app/ip-addresses))
-- https://kassensichv.io/api/v1 (to connect the SCU to the fiskaly Cloud TSE 1.0)
-- https://kassensichv-middleware.fiskaly.com/api/v2 (to connect the SCU to the fiskaly Cloud TSE 2.0)
+- https://kassensichv-middleware.fiskaly.com/api/v2 (to connect the SCU to the fiskaly TSE)
 - https://auth.fiskaly.com (used to authenticate against fiskaly)

 must be reachable.
 To assist with troubleshooting, we provide a [PowerShell Script](#script-to-check-the-firewall-permissions) for you.
 The script must run without errors.